unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 The `MixedModeExcludedAssembly` is also used to filter the profile for assemblies, see below for more information.

-Dumping the whole list of original and filtered list is possible by adding:
+Dumping the whole list of the original and filtered lists is possible by adding:

 ```xml
 <PropertyGroup>